+nity to be generous, they are sometimes willing to incur a cost to do so, while those who are not given the opportunity to avoid often decide to give.
+For example, in the context of the dictator game, many "dictators" choose to pay a portion of their endowment for the right to exit the game (Dana, Cain, and Dawes 2006; Broberg, Ellingsen, and Johannesson 2007; Lazear, Malmendier, and Weber 2012).
+This avoidance has led some people to wonder whether giving really does increase utility.
+Work by Andreoni and Rao (2011), however, suggests that both giving and avoiding can be consistent with warm glow.
+The authors asked one group of potential givers to participate in a brief written conversation with recipients and asked another group to simply write the message they would send in this conversation if placed in the role of the recipient.
 Both the real and the imagined conversations substantially increased giving relative to a control group.
 Surprisingly, imagined conversations were just as effective as real conversations.
 The two results can be consistent if subjects in the control naturally "avoided" considering what receivers would think is fair, whereas the empathic stimulation in the conversation treatments rendered this emotional avoidance infeasible and thus led to a dramatic increase in giving.
-Moreover, analysis of the conversations and post-questionnaires indicated those that gave were happy to have done so.3
+Moreover, analysis of the conversations and post-questionnaires indicated that those who gave were happy to have done so.3

 This suggests a new psychological mechanism for warm-glow giving.
-Psychologists posit that giving is initiated by a stimulus that elevates sympathy or empathy in the mind of the potential giver, much like the smell of freshly baked bread can pique appetite.
-Resolving this feeling comes either by giving and feeling good, or not giving and feeling guilt.
-However, someone with (implicit or explicit) knowledge of their vulnerability to such stimuli can, by controlling the input of that stimuli, control both their emotions and the actions that result.
+Psychologists posit that giving is initiated by a stimulus that elevates sympathy or empathy in the mind of the potential giver, much as the smell of freshly baked bread can pique appetite.
+Resolving this feeling goult.
+However, those with (implicit or explicit) knowledge of their vulnerability to such stimuli, by controlling the input of those stimuli, can control both their emotions and the actions that result.
 Just as we should not eat our favorite dessert at every opportunity, we also cannot give at every opportunity, even though we might wish we could do both.
-Just as a sophisticated eater will avoid exposure to the chocolate cake, a sophisticated altruist can avoid being asked.4 In contrast, a purely selfish person gains nothing from avoidance.
+Just as a sophisticated altruist can avoid being asked.4 In contrast, a purely selfish person gains nothing from avoidance.
 Importantly, this mechanism can explain both avoidance and positive utility from giving.

 We explore these ideas with a natural field experiment on charitable giving.
 Our experiment partnered with the globally renowned Salvation Army's annual Red Kettle Campaign.
 In the Christmas season, volunteers for the Salvation Army stand at entrances to stores and shopping malls.
 They ring a bell, implicitly inviting people to put cash into their trademarked "Red Kettle."
-We positioned solicitors at one of or both of two main entrances to a grocery store in suburban Boston over four days and measured how the presence of the solicitors at one or both doors affected traffic and donations.
-We combined this with another manipulation: solicitors either asked for donations by saying "please give today," or were verbally silent (they still rang the bell), avoiding even eye contact.
-Notice that the silent bell-ringer is still obviously requesting a donation, but the verbal ask is adding a more stimulating layer of social interaction.
+We positioned solicitors at one or both of two main entrances to a grocery store in suburban Boston over 4 days and measured how the presence of the solicitors at one or both doors affected traffic and donations.
+We combined this with another manipulation: solicitors either asked for donations by saying "please give today" or were verbally silent (they still rang the bell), avoiding even eye contact.
+Notice that the silent bell ringer is still obviously requesting a donation, but the verbal ask is adding a more stimulating layer of social interaction.